aetherjs/solid-js/README.md

 > 📘 Clients should not be forced to depend upon interfaces that they do not use

+This approach aims to reduce the negative consequences of using large interfaces by breaking them down into smaller ones.
+It's similar to the Single Responsibility Principle, which asserts that any class or interface should be used for only one purpose.

+> Note: JS does not have an interface

+Clients should not be exposed to methods that they do not require (design a tiny interface that does not force any class or function to use an interface they do not wish to use).

 An example (rather limited, cause JS doesn't even have interfaces) can be found in the [phones.js](src/phones.js) file.

 ### Dependency Inversion principle

 > 📘 High-level modules should not depend on low-level modules

 ## Run With